 Northampton Town were deeply saddened to learn of the passing of Mr John Buswell of Wollaston on July 5th 2009.
 Mr Buswell sat in the West Stand and followed the club for many years.
 He will be sadly missed by his friends and family and his many friends at the Cobblers and the Salvation Army.

 Northampton Town Football Club are deeply saddened to learn of the passing of former midfielder Richard Butcher at the age of just 29 in January 2011.
 Locally born Richard started his career as a youth trainee here at Northampton Town, and although he failed to make a first team appearance for the club, he did represent Lincoln City, Oldham Athletic, Peterborough United, Notts County and most recently Macclesfield Town.
-Our thoughts and deepest sympathies are with Richard's family and friends at this very sad time.
+Our thoughts and deepest sympathies are with Richard's family and friends.

 Mr Clarke was a long time Cobblers supporter from Deanshanger.
 Sadly Mr Clarke passed away on 18 December 2002.
 Our thoughts are with his family and friends.